Getting started with WordPress

 Before you start

-Configure the PHP interpreter to use WordPress with, as described Configuring Remote PHP Interpreters.
-Note that WordPress requires PHP 5.3 or higher.
+Configure the PHP interpreter to use WordPress with, as described Configure remote PHP interpreters.
+Note that WordPress requires PHP 5.3 or later.

 Download and install WordPress